Broker-sys/IOT-RISK-ASSESSMENT-TOOL/README.md

 IoT Risk Assessment Tool
 📌 Overview

-The IoT Risk Assessment Tool is a software solution designed to identify, analyze, and assess potential security risks in Internet of Things (IoT) environments.
+The IoT Risk Assessment Tool is a software solution designed to identify, analyse, and assess potential security risks in Internet of Things (IoT) environments.
 It helps users understand vulnerabilities associated with connected devices and supports informed decision-making to improve overall system security.

 🚀 Features